AlexJReid/blog/content/posts/monoblok-demo/index.md

 ## The LVC, independent of any rule

-Worth restating because it's the thing that separates monoblok from a vanilla broker, and it works independently of any patchbay rule: every subject has a last-value cache.
+A small but mighty thing that separates monoblok from a vanilla broker, and it works independently of any patchbay rule: every subject has a last-value cache.
 Subscribe to `$LVC.demo.sensors.temp` and you get the most recent cached value immediately, then live updates.

 ```
 # Publish a value, then walk away.